StarKRE22/Atomic/Docs/Entities/Aspects/IEntityAspect.md

 # 🧩 IEntityAspect Classes

 Represents a reusable piece of behavior or logic that can be **applied to [entities](../Entities) and later discarded**.
-> [!TIP]
-> Use `IEntityAspect` when you want modular, reusable behavior that can be dynamically applied or removed from entities
+Use `IEntityAspect` when you want modular, reusable behavior that can be dynamically applied or removed from entities at runtime.
-> at runtime.

 ---